Tiritibambix/CleanBot/README.md

 This will ensure that your bot is automatically executed every Monday at 5:00 AM.

-## Conclusion
+## Security Considerations

-With this guide, you have a Discord bot that purges messages every 7 days in the channels of your choice.
-You can adapt the script and settings according to your needs and use `cron` to schedule the automatic execution of the bot every Monday at 5:00 AM.

----

-### Important Points

-- **Keep your token secret**: Never share your token.
-If you think it is compromised, regenerate it from the Discord portal.
-- **Bot permissions**: Ensure the bot has the necessary permissions on each channel.
-- **Test locally**: Make sure the script works correctly before automating it.

-### Docker Images

-Our Docker images are available on Docker Hub:
-- Bot: `tiritibambix/cleanbot:latest`
-- Web Interface: `tiritibambix/cleanbot-web:latest`
+- Never commit or share your bot token
+- Use environment variables for sensitive data
+- Keep your dependencies up to date
+- Regularly check Discord Developer Portal for security updates

-### License
+## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.